-The Counselors of Real Estate (“The Counselors”) is the counseling affiliate of the NATIONAL ASSOCIATION OF REALTORS®.
-As such, the members of The Counselors (“CREs”) are bound by the Code of Ethics of the National Association as they relate to the counseling function.
+The Counselors of Real Estate (“The Counselors”) is the counseling affiliate of the NATIONAL ASSOCIATION OF REALTORS® and is a member of the International Ethics Standards Coalition.
+The members of The Counselors (“CREs”) are bound by the Code of Ethics of the National Association as they relate to the counseling function and are bound by the International Ethics Standards (copy attached) when performing assignments in the global marketplace.
 In addition, each CRE is bound to:

 - Conduct professional activities in a manner that reflects credit upon the CRE and The Counselors.
 A CRE must refrain from conduct that is detrimental to The Counselors, the real estate profession and the public.